co2e14/usefulscripts/README.md

 gen_xia2_dials

 makes xia2.sh and a .phil file (params).
-Need to change the following lines in .phil as necessary:

-xia2.settings.input.atom=S

-xia2.settings.space_group=C2

-xia2.settings.unit_cell=233 74 90 90 112 90

-xia2.settings.resolution.d_min=2.7
+Give the following flag arguments -a -s -u -r for scattering atom, space group, unit cell constants and resolution cutoffs respectively.

 Also need to edit xia2.sh to add data locations.
 Will look in ALL subfolders, so for specific data need to put multiple locations separated by space eg:

 xia2 pipeline=dials ./xia2_dials.phil /images/here/1_km10 /images/here/3_k50 /images/here/7_km10

-cmd: gen_xia2_dials
+cmd: gen_xia2_dials -a S -s C2 -u "233 74 90 90 112 90" -r 2.7

 to run xia2 on local machine: ./xia2.sh